yaguilar1999/kwk-swarovski-announcement-kode-with-karlie-stl/README.md

 ### Extra Challenge #1
 Using the extra links in the `SOURCE.md` file

-* Make the #BeBeautiful text link to the Swarovski "Be Beautiful" campaign page.
+* Make the #BeBrilliant text link to the Swarovski "Be Brilliant" campaign page.
 * Have the image of Karlie clickable so that leads to the YouTube video of her trying to pronounce Swarovski

 ### Extra Challenge #2